What is Degree Planning Software?

 • Structured curriculum data (CMS) for program structures and rules

-The way these data sources are used affects:
+The way these data sources are used affects how planning is performed.

 Learn why data source matters in degree planning